Two Weight Inequalities for the Cauchy Transform from $ \mathbb{R}$ to $ \mathbb{C}_+$: The Form B below

 \section{The Form \texorpdfstring{$B ^{\textup{below}}$}{B below}}

-The analysis of the form $ B ^{\textup{below}} (f,g)$ defined in \eqref{e:below} has an analysis that is similar to that of the form $ B ^{\textup{above}}$, and even more similar to that of the analogous forms in the two weight inequality for the Hilbert transform \cites{MR3285857,MR3285858}.
+The analysis of the form $ B ^{\textup{below}} (f,g)$ defined in \eqref{e:below} has an analysis that is similar to that of the form $ B ^{\textup{above}}$, due to the close similarity in the two energy inequalities \eqref{e:energyI} and \eqref{e:energyII}.
 We will state the highlights of the analysis.

 The first step is the construction of stopping intervals $ \mathcal F$.
 Recall the formula \eqref{e:HS}, concerning the Haar support of $ f$, and the definition of $ \mathcal D_f^r$.
 The Haar support of $ f$ are intervals $ \pi I$, $ I\in \mathcal D_f^r$ such that $ \pi I$ is good.